esrille/ibus-hiragana/docs_md/en/install.md

 ## Install additional components for using LLM {: #llm}

-Hiragana IME has a feature that pre-selects the most probable conversion candidate using a Large Language Model.
+Hiragana IME has a feature to select the most probable conversion candidate using a Large Language Model.
-To use this, the following packages need to be installed:
+To use this feature, the following packages need to be installed:

 - [Huggingface Transformers](https://huggingface.co/docs/transformers/)
 - [tohoku-nlp/bert-base-japanese-v3](https://huggingface.co/tohoku-nlp/bert-base-japanese-v3)